Devolution and what it means for York & North Yorkshire

 A key difference between LEPs and Combined Authorities is that as Combined Authorities are statutory bodies they can act as accountable bodies for funding from Government.

-York already has a Lord Mayor, what’s the difference?
+We already have Lord Mayor’s, what’s the difference?

-The office of Lord Mayor is a ceremonial role which applies only to the City of York local authority area.
+The office of Lord Mayor is a ceremonial role which applying to a local authority area.
 The Government would create through legislation a new post of a regional mayor for the devolved area.

 What would happen to local Council services?